brianzelip/groceries-vue/README.md

 - [] When form is submitted, only the items selected, plus each selected item's qty and store metadata are available to send back to the server or to Vue for further processing.

-### where to now since qtySelector and storesSelector have been vue-ified?
+### where to now since qtySelector and storesSelector have been vue-ified

 Now that vue is handling the data for each `GroceryFormItem`, I have to figure out a way to get each selected grocery item data up to `TheGroceryForm`.